jetchegaray/websocket-custom/README.md

 ## Project

 This is a project which implement a websocket low level with the library [WS Npm Package](https://www.npmjs.com/package/ws), [WS Git Repo](https://github.com/websockets/ws).
-The frontend has a crypto widget to convert from one crypto to another, when it is written something in the input from, the front will send a message to the back, while the backend will receieve that message, it will send a request to the min-api-cryptocompare [Crypto compare](https://min-api.cryptocompare.com/) to get a price for those two cyrpto currencies, and it will returns another message to the frontend which will update its widget.
+The frontend has a crypto widget to convert from one crypto to another, when it is written something in the input from, the front will send a message to the back, while the backend will
+receieve that message, it will send a request to the min-api-cryptocompare [Crypto compare](https://min-api.cryptocompare.com/) to get a price for those two cyrpto currencies, and it will returns another message to the frontend which will update its widget.

 The idea is using this implementation to write your own subclass channel at the backend which should connect to your favourite exchange/liquidity provider to get a quote and trade the corresponding currencies, using an API to connect to the exchange as I provided or another webSocket connection.
 I don't recommend this last option, the last section of this file will explore pros and cons

 ## How I run it ?

-$cd backend
+**$** cd backend
-$npm i | npm start
+**$** npm i | npm start

 then frontend preferibly in another console

-$cd frontend
+**$** cd frontend
-$npm i | npm start
+**$** npm i | npm start

  ## Environment variables